asthman666/doc/SQL Server/Transact-SQL.md

 Execute User-defined Functions

+* example 1

         -- Declare a variable to return the results of the function.
         DECLARE @ret nvarchar(15);

         -- Execute the function while passing a value to the @status parameter EXEC @ret = dbo.ufnGetSalesOrderStatusText
             @Status = 5;

         -- View the returned value.
 The Execute and Select statements must be executed at the same time.
         PRINT @ref

+* example 2

+        SET @ret = (SELECT dbo.ufnGetSalesOrderStatusText(@Status))